MMMystical/PythonKatScripts/CHAIN Abuser/README.md

       /____/
 ```

-### What is the PythonKat Library?
-- The PythonKat Library is a ui library for scripts used by PythonKat.
-- It's based off [Mercury Lib](https://github.com/deeeity/mercury-lib/tree/master), a open source ui library for roblox scripts.
+## WARNING: This script is in BETA.
+Expect bugs to occur! (very likely) 🔨

+### Gain advantages in CHAIN to make the fight more fair against CHAIN!
+Now you won't get yo ahh smacked...

 ### Changelog
-- v0.216 🦇 (04/27/2025)
-  - Updated home page 🔧
+- v0.16 (04/28/2025)
-  - Added new clock and greeting ℹ️
+  - Added uptime to status ℹ️
-  - Updated status logic 🔨
-  - Bug fix ✅
+  - Bug fixes ✅
-- v0.215 🦇 (04/27/2025)
+- v0.155 (04/27/2025)
-  - Updated notification logic 🔨
-  - Updated some info ℹ️
-  - Slight changes to UI and themes 🛠️
-  - Small fix + changed settings file name correctly ✅
-- v0.21 🦇 (04/25/2025)
-  - Added back seasonal theme (easter) 🩷
+  - Added back an old feature 🔧✅
-  - Added a new theme (vampiric) 🩸
-  - Removed old summer theme ☀️⛱️
-  - Changes and improvements to UI and improved themes 🛠️
-  - Major fixes ✅
-- v0.20 🌊 (07/04/2024)
-  - Added a new seasonal theme (summer) ☀️⛱️
-  - Removed old lunar theme 🎆
-  - A few fixes ✅
-- v0.16 🐇 (04/03/2024)
-  - Added a new seasonal theme (easter) 🩷
-  - Removed old christmas theme ❄
-  - A few fixes ✅
-- v0.15 🍀 (03/03/2024)
-  - Added a new theme (light) 💚
-  - A bit better ui 🔨
+  - Updated notifications ℹ️
+- v0.151 (04/27/2025)
-  - A few more changes ✅
+  - Fixed artifact collector ✅
-- v0.14 🍀 (02/29/2024)
-  - Changed default theme 💚
   - Small fix ✅
-- v0.13 🎆 (12/31/2023)
+- v0.15 (04/27/2025)
+  - New warnings ℹ️
+  - Experimental feature ⚠️
+  - Fix ✅
+- v0.14 (04/27/2025)
-  - New year theme 🌉
+  - New weapon cheats 🏹
+  - ESP rework 🔧
-  - Few fixes ✅
+  - Big fixes and additions ✅
+- v0.13 (04/26/2025)
+  - Removed a feature ❌
+  - Turned some buttons into toggles and improved logic ✅
-- v0.12 ❄ (12/06/2023)
+- v0.12 (04/26/2025)
-  - Changes on credits tab 🔨
+  - Bug fixing 🔧
+  - Fixed issue with ESP ✅
+- v0.115 (04/26/2025)
-  - Small fixes ✅
+  - Small changes ✅
-- v0.11 ❄ (12/04/2023)
+- v0.11 (04/26/2025)
-  - Added 2 new themes ❄😼
-  - Some changes on credits 🔨
+  - Enhanced ESPs 🔧
+  - Moved some stuff to other tabs ℹ️
-  - A few more changes ✅
+  - Fixes ✅
-- v0.109 (12/03/2023)
-  - Slight changes to the ui 📃
-- v0.10 (12/03/2023)
+- v0.10 (04/25/2025)
-  - Release of the PythonKat Library 🔨
+  - Release of the CHAIN Abuser ⚔️ script 🔨

+^^ More to come very soon! (unless there will be nothing else important to add)

+### Notes
+- You might sometimes get kicked from the game by the anti cheat! ❕
+- This script only works in CHAIN Survival gamemode. ❗

 ### Authors